 It could be.
 Because the balance of your microbiome helps regulate your weight, according to Dr Mosley: ‘It decides how much energy to take from each meal, which foods you crave, as well as controlling hunger pangs and blood-sugar spikes.’
 A study of sets of twins at Washington University found that those who were overweight had fewer types of gut bacteria.
 Scientists think that a broad range of different bacteria has an effect on how dietary fats are absorbed in the intestines and stored as fat in the body.
 It’s not exactly known yet what makes up the perfect microbiome, but the belief is that the more diverse your range of bugs, the better.

-When choosing one of the diets that work fast, it’s important to look out for a good balance of nutrients that won’t affect your gut health.
+When choosing one of the diets that work fast (opens in new tab), it's important to look out for a good balance of nutrients that won't affect your gut health.

 Gut health and IBS